rescript-lang/rescript-compiler/docs/Extensions.md

-However, for curried function application, it depends on how compiler optimizations goes, for most cases, when the compiler see the definition of `f`, it will compile it in the most efficient way, i.e, JS full aplication, if the compiler can not see the definition of `f`, it will do a runtime dispath, so there are two possible outputs:
+However, for curried function application, it depends on how compiler optimizations goes, for most cases, when the compiler see the definition of `f`, it will compile it in the most efficient way, i.e, JS full application, if the compiler can not see the definition of `f`, it will do a runtime dispatch, so there are two possible outputs:

 ```js
 Curry._2(f, 3, "x") // compiler fails to optimize